 18671.
 Such hearings and investigations may be conducted by the board, any member, or any authorized representative of the board.
-Any authorized person conducting such hearing or investigation may administer oaths, subpena and require the attendance of witnesses and the production of books or papers, and cause the depositions of witnesses residing within or without the State to be taken in the manner prescribed by law for like depositions in civil cases a general jurisdiction case in the superior court of this State.
+Any authorized person conducting such hearing or investigation may administer oaths, subpena and require the attendance of witnesses and the production of books or papers, and cause the depositions of witnesses residing within or without the State to be taken in the manner prescribed by law for like depositions in civil cases in the superior court of this State under Article 3 (commencing with Section 2016) of Chapter 3 of Title 4 of Part 4 of the Code of Civil Procedure.

 Comment.
 Section 18671 is amended to accommodate unification of the municipal and superior courts in a county.
 Cal.
 Const. art.
 VI, § 5(e).
-See also Code Civ.
-Proc. § 85 (general jurisdiction cases and Chapter 5.1 cases) & Comment.